 Personal information is information or an opinion about an identified person, or someone who is reasonably identifiable, whether or not the information or opinion is true and whether the information or opinion is recorded in a material form or not.

-The types of personal information we may collect and hold about you include:
+The type of personal information we collect and hold about you include:

 How do we collect and hold personal information?